mattgoldspink/grunt-sencha-dependencies/README.md

 Setting this option to false will cause all the additional &lt;script/&gt; tags to be ignored by this step.

+#### options.exclude
+Type: `Array`
+Default value: null

+If you need to exclude any files from being added to the generated list of dependencies then you can specify an `exclude` property as an Array of file names and paths.

 ### Usage Examples for non Sencha Cmd generated apps

 The below examples show how to configure the task with an application which hasn't used Sencha Cmd or doesn't have an app.json file.